TedShao/ECS150_Project_4/REPORT.md

 ## fs_open()

-This function first chcecks the number of open files, a valid filename, and if the file exists.
-Then it finds the first empty file index and uses that index to stores that file into an open_files array with an offset of 0.
+This function first checks the number of open files, a valid filename, and if the file exists.
 Then it increments the counter for the amount of open files.
+It then finds an open slot in the open_files array, sets the open_file.file to point to the corresponding file in the root directory and sets open_file.offset to 0.
+The function returns that index in open_files.

 ## fs_close()